What Is Donor Identification? Major Gift Fundraising Fundamentals Series

 Get to know this supporter, and begin the process of qualifying them as an actual major donor.

-For that, read the next article in our Major Gifts Fundraising Fundamentals series on qualification.
+For that, read the next article in our Major Gifts Fundraising Fundamentals series on qualification (coming soon).

 Remember, not every major donor is ready to actually be a major donor yet.
 That college graduate who became wealthy ten years after leaving your college?
 Have you stayed in touch with them all these years in ways they appreciate and feel good about?
 Do they feel like your relationship with them is valuable and rewarding?
 Then that person is a potential major donor.